ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 Another useful chart shows the drawdown of our strategy over time.

-The drawdown chart shows the amount of time a strategy spends underwater:
+With the drawdown chart we can see the amount of time our strategy spends underwater:

 ![Drawdown chart](/content/images/2019/01/Drawdown chart.png)